 The amount you can borrow through secured finance depends – to a large extent – on the value of the asset offered as security.
 The amount you can borrow through an unsecured loan will usually be a multiple of your annual business turnover.

 Unsecured finance tends to be quicker to arrange because you don’t need to go through the asset valuation process.
-You’ll probably get the funds quicker but interest rates are usually higher because there’s a higher level of risk to the lender.
+While access to the funds may be quicker, the interest rates are usually higher because there’s a higher level of risk to the lender.

 Interest is usually charged on the loan amount.
 This means as well as repaying what you owe, you will also pay a percentage of what you borrow as interest.